lc3tutor/lc3tutor.github.io/_pages/1_the_simulator/script-command.md

 ---
 title: 1.4.
 Script Command
 description: How to leverage the script command in the PennSim simulator to quickly run LC3 code.
-Useful for when needing to debug and when you have multiple programs to assemble and load.
+Useful for when needing to debug and assemble and load multiple LC3 files.
 author: lc3tutor
 date: 2024-02-29
 category: pages